Contents

 Infant mortality

-In 2019, the infant mortality rate was 3.6 per thousand live births.
+In 2021, the infant mortality rate was 2.9 per thousand live births.
 Infant mortality has sharply declined over the last decennia in Belgium.
-Current rates and trends are similar in the three regions.
+Rates and trends are similar in the Flemish Region and in the Walloon Region.